 Species group: Tortoises

-Other name: Speke’s Hinged Tortoise; Savannah Hinged Tortoise
+Other common names: Speke’s Hinged Tortoise; Savannah Hinged Tortoise

 Scientific name: Kinixys spekii